 Recuperability is a measure of how quickly the damage done to a target will be repaired, replaced or bypassed.
 Just about anything can be replaced or rebuilt, but some particular things are much more difficult, such as electrical transformers, few of which are manufactured in the U.S. and which take months to produce.

 The fourth selection factor is vulnerability.
 Targets are vulnerable if one has the means to successfully damage, disable, or destroy them.
 In determining vulnerability, it’s important to compare the scale of what is necessary to disable the target to the capability of the “attacking element” to do so.
-For example, while an unguarded dam might seem a vulnerable target, if resisters had no means of brining it down, it wouldn’t be considered vulnerable.
+For example, while an unguarded dam might seem a vulnerable target, if resisters had no means of bringing it down, it wouldn’t be considered vulnerable.
 Specifically, vulnerability depends on the nature & construction of the target, the amount & quality of damage required to disable it, and the available assets (personnel, funds, equipment, weapons, motivation, expertise, etc.).

 Next is effect.
 Effect considers the secondary and tertiary implications of attacking a target, including political, economic, social, and psychological effects.
 Put another way, this could be rephrased as “consider all the consequences of your actions.”
 How will those in power respond?
 How will the general populace respond?
 How will this affect future efforts?